Colorado-State-University-CMB/CM580A3-Intro-to-qCMB-2023/01_RStudio_ErinNishimura/Assignment 1.md

 C. What happens when you are working on the "Console" and you press **CTRL+L**?

 D. What shortcut key helps you escape out of an executed command on the "Console"?
 For example, try executing a sleep function.
-This puts R to sleep for 5 minutes.
-How would you wake up R early?
+This puts R to sleep for 5 minutes. (in other words - What would you press to return to the prompt before 5 minutes is complete?)

 ```r
 Sys.sleep(5)